john-hix/wp-toolbox/README.md

-# wp-toolbox
+# web-wp-toolbox
-Various scripts for working with WordPress
+Various scripts for working with WordPress with a few general Web things thrown in.